grassrootseconomics/docs.grassecon.org/docs/community/contrib.md

 * To contribute or request a change to the documentation or code, please fork the relevant repository and submit a pull request (PR).
     * Here are [instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) on how to create a merge request from a fork.
-    * If there is a Grassroots Economics Kanban Issue please include that in the PR it will help us track contributions.
-        * Visit the overall Grassroots Economics Organization [Kanban board](https://gitlab.com/groups/grassrootseconomics/-/boards)
-        * Visit the Software Development [Kanban board](https://gitlab.com/grassrootseconomics/cic-internal-integration/-/boards/2419764)
 * Ask a question in our community chat on [Discord](https://discord.gg/VuAsaHue)

 We recommend: